deinspanjer/jd-sql/doc/postgres-dev.md

 Alternatively, if the container is already running, you can execute the tests from your host:

-  docker exec -i jd-pg-vanilla psql -U postgres -f /workspace/spec/test/sql/jd_pg_plpgsql_test.sql
+  docker exec -i jd-sql-pg-dev psql -U postgres -f /workspace/spec/test/sql/jd_pg_plpgsql_test.sql

 Note: When using the provided Dockerfiles, the repository is copied to /workspace inside the container as part of the build context.
 If you mount your project differently, adjust the path accordingly or open an interactive shell and run the tests with \i.